HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

   )
 }}

-It's still surprising to us, that TLSv1.0 usage is basically zero and pleasing that the public web at least has embraced more secure protocols so definitely.
+It's still surprising to us, that TLSv1.0 usage is basically zero and encouraging that the public web has embraced more secure protocols so definitely.
 These figures are a slight improvement on [last year's protocol analysis](../2019/security#protocol-versions)  with an approximately 5% increase in TLSv1.3 usage, and the corresponding drop in TLSv1.2.
-That seems a small increase and it would seem like the high usage noted last year was likely due to the initial support from large CDNs, and making a significant more progress in TLSv1.3 adoption will likely take a long time as those still using TLSv1.2 are likely managing this themselves or with a basic hosting provider that does not yet support this.
+That seems a small increase and it would seem like the high usage of the relatively new TLSv1.3 noted last year was likely due to the initial support from large CDNs.
+Therefore making more significant progress in TLSv1.3 adoption will likely take a long time as those still using TLSv1.2 are potentially managing this themselves or with a hosting provider that does not yet support this.

 ### Cipher suites

 Within TLS there are a number of cipher suites that can be used with varying levels of security.
-The best ciphers support [forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy) key exchange, meaning even if the servers keys are compromised, old traffic that used those keys cannot be decrypted.
+The best ciphers support [forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy) key exchange, meaning even if the servers keys are compromised old traffic that used those keys cannot be decrypted.

+In the past, newer versions of TLS added support for newer ciphers but rarely removed older versions.
+This is one of the reasons TLSv1.3 is more secure as it does a large clear down of older ciphers currently with the popular OpenSSL library only supporting five secure ciphers in this version–all of which support forward secrecy.
+This prevents downgrade attacks where a less secure cipher is forced to be used.

 {{ figure_markup(
   caption="Mobile sites using forward secrecy.",